-This structural measure was has proved to be a successful coastal protection measure particularly for attenuating wave energy from low magnitude, high frequency coastal storm events.
+This structural measure has proven to be a successful coastal storm risk management measure particularly for attenuating wave energy from low magnitude, high frequency coastal storm events.
 This measure will be integrated into the Long Wharf living shoreline project which will be implemented by the city of New Haven and the state of Connecticut.
 Since this component will be completed by others, this measure was not carried forward.
 More information on the living shoreline project may be found in Section 1.5.